-Use the Backburner cmdjob command line plug-in to submit batch, executable, or script files to Backburner as "custom" jobs.
+Use the Backburner command-job utility, cmdjob, to submit batch, executable, or script files to Backburner as "custom" jobs for execution on remote servers.
 This tool provides flexibility in running custom jobs from scripts.
 For example, you could create a script that submits all jobs contained in a network folder to be rendered automatically at night.

-WARNING: Special security consideration should be given to the cmdjob utility, as it can execute commands remotely on all the Render Nodes on the network.
+WARNING Special security consideration should be given to the cmdjob utility, as it can execute commands remotely on all the render nodes on the network.
 A trained systems administrator should ensure that the execution permissions are properly set and managed.